ehsan1381/NA_Project_2/README.md

 source code.

 # How is the problem solved?
 We first plot the function to gain some information about the root.
-Using the follwoing commands in MATLAB we can get a nice graph of the function under the integral and $f(x)$.
+Using the following commands in MATLAB we can get a nice graph of the function under the integral and $f(x)$.
 ```
 X = linspace(-2*pi, 2*pi, 1000);